 The temporary authorisation regime will allow EEA DRSPs authorised under MIFID to provide a data reporting service in the UK for a limited period after exit day, in the event there is no implementation period from the end of March 2019.

-On 5 October 2018, the Treasury published a draft of the Markets in Financial Instruments (Amendment) (EU Exit) Regulations 2018.
-This SI makes provision for temporary authorisations for MIFID authorised EEA DRSPs to provide a data reporting service in the UK for a limited period after exit day, in the event there is no implementation period from the end of March 2019.
+The Treasury Markets in Financial Instruments (Amendment) (EU Exit) Regulations 2018 SI makes provision for temporary authorisations for MIFID authorised EEA DRSPs to provide a data reporting service in the UK for a limited period after exit day, in the event there is no implementation period from the end of March 2019.

 We continue to prepare for a range of scenarios, including one in which the UK leaves the EU without a deal and without entering an implementation period.

 |On this page|

 |The current situation||What will change after Brexit||How the regime will work|